About This Repository

 The Northwest University Library staff began working on archive digitization and website development in 2017

-Left to right: Adam Epp, Library Director; Hannah Co, Digital Services Librarian; Clayton Visker, Acquisitions and Outreach Coordinator; Crystal Woodbrook, Student Assistant; Jon Ladd, Student Assistant; Rachel Joseph, Student Assistant; and Abigail Pruss, Cataloging Supervisor.
+Inaugural Archives Team.
+2017.
+Adam Epp, Library Director; Hannah Co, Digital Services Librarian; Clayton Visker, Acquisitions and Outreach Coordinator; Crystal Woodbrook, Student Assistant; Jon Ladd, Student Assistant; Rachel Joseph, Student Assistant; and Abigail Dour, Metadata Librarian. [left to right]

 Hannah Co, digital services librarian